nicklaus-dev/nicklaus-dev.github.io/_posts/2022-12-07-introduce-golang-generics.md

 - Don't use generics for practice generics syntax, but for erasing duplicated code.
 - Don't define `func` type with generics, it don't work!
 Because generics will be compiled to real type in compiling.
-- Don't use generics in define `interface`.
+- Don't use generics in defining `interface`.